biocypher/biochatter-paper/manuscript.md

 We thank Hanna Schumacher, Daniel Dimitrov, Pau Badia i Mompel, and Aurelien Dugourd for feedback on the original draft of the manuscript and the software.

-This work was supported by funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 965193 (SL), award U54-AG075931 (QM) from the National Institutes of Health, award NSF1945971 (QM) from the National Science Foundation, and the Pelotonia Institute of Immuno-Oncology (PIIO).
+This work was supported by funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 965193 (JSR), award U54-AG075931 (QM) from the National Institutes of Health, award NSF1945971 (QM) from the National Science Foundation, and the Pelotonia Institute of Immuno-Oncology.

 ## Disclaimer